 Also listed are total losses and annual averages for the period from the first Ordnance Survey (carried out between 1852 and 1854) to the latest full year.

-The map shows Shoreline Management Plan (SMP3) bands with corresponding groups of erosion monitoring profiles, maintained by the Council.
+The map shows Shoreline Management Plan SMP3 units, previously called bands, together with corresponding groups of erosion monitoring profiles.

 Cliff recession is monitored along these profiles, which are notional lines spaced at 500 metre intervals (there are three exceptions) along the coastline and which extend from a point a little distance behind the cliff to a position out to sea.
 Details of locations, intervals between profiles, and cliff heights may be obtained from the coordinates spreadsheet.